 Of course!
 Just hit the print button located on the recipe below 👇🏻 (otherwise you might end up printing this entire post which would probably make your printer go into early retirement)

+Gluten free red velvet cake recipe!
+It's so easy to get that iconic deep, red colour and nobody would know it's gluten free/dairy free either.
 If you are making dairy free cream cheese frosting you might need more icing sugar and also I always recommend chilling the cream cheese frosting if dairy free as it isn't as stable.
-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutritional info is estimated

 For the sponge